 I generally use the evreward.com site to check which sites are offering the best earnings rate at whatever store(s) I’m planning to shop at and this is what’s on offer right now:

-Importantly, however, the 6 miles/dollar rate appears to be reserved for purchases of iPads and Mac devices. iPhone and Apple watch purchases are only boosted to 2 miles/dollar while all other eligible purchases only earn 3 miles/dollar.
+Importantly, however, the 6 miles/dollar rate appears to be reserved for purchases of iPhones.
+The earning rate on iPads and ‘music accessories’ is 4 miles/dollar while the earning rate on all other eligible purchases is only 2 miles/dollar.

 For the purposes of comparison, Rakuten is currently offering up to 2.0% cash back and TopCashBack.com (which evrewards doesn’t cover) is offering up to 4.04% cash back on a very limited number of items (6.2% on refurbished items).